DataDog/datadog-ci/CONTRIBUTING.md

 5. Once you've received at least one approval, merge the PR **with the "Create a merge commit" strategy**.
    - You may notice that a **GitHub** job is waiting for an approval, and some **_GitLab_** jobs are pending: this is expected (see **step 6 and 8**).
 You can merge the PR when *only those jobs* are left.
    - The "Create a merge commit" strategy is required for **step 7**, and for the GitHub Release to point to an existing commit once the PR is merged.
-6. The `npm-publish` job is waiting for an approval: accept it and wait for it and its downstream jobs to succeed.
+6. The `npm-publish` job is waiting for an approval from a datadog-ci maintainer: ask for approval and wait for it and its downstream jobs to succeed.
 7. Go to the draft GitHub Release, and publish it as **latest**.
-   - There should be 3 binaries available in the release's assets.
+   - There should be 5 binaries available in the release's assets.
 8. Finally, go to the [_GitLab_ pipelines](https://gitlab.ddbuild.io/DataDog/datadog-ci/-/pipelines?scope=tags&status=manual), find the pipeline for your tag, and start the `build` stage to run the Docker image build jobs.
    - Make sure all the jobs and downstream jobs succeed.